davidkroell/docker2go/README.md

 > This is not an enterprise solution Docker manager

 ## Installation
 By now, the app is only available as prebuilt APK or source code (build the APK by your own).
-The APK can be found in [release](https://github.com/davidkroell/docker2go) section.
+The APK can be downloaded in [release](https://github.com/davidkroell/docker2go/releases) section.

 ## Documentation